 Uniters support free markets.
 We defend the right of individuals to form corporations, cooperatives and other types of entities based on voluntary association.
-We oppose all forms of government subsidies and bailouts to business, labor, or any other special interest.
-Government should not compete with private enterprise.
+We oppose all forms of government subsidies and bailouts to business, labour, or any other special interest.
+The government should not compete with private enterprise.

 Uniters support the right of every person to earn an honest and peaceful living through the free and voluntary exchange of goods and services.
 Accordingly, we oppose occupational and other licensing laws that infringe on this right or treat it as a state-granted privilege.
 We encourage certifications by voluntary associations of professionals.